Four people.

 For the person whose home this is.

-Twelve cases, no clipboards.
+Five cases, no clipboards.

 One report, four phones, minutes apart.